2026 Oklahoma elections: Ballot initiatives

 In Oklahoma, ballot initiatives are drafted by their proponents and then submitted to the Oklahoma Secretary of State who then must notify the Governor, the Oklahoma Election Board, and publish a notice so that any citizen of the state may file a protest as to the constitutionality of the ballot initiative.
 Citizens have 10 days to file a protest with the Oklahoma Supreme Court.
 After all legal challenges are heard, the petition process begins.
 The number of signatures required for the petition to be successful depends on the type of ballot initiative, but all measures are based on the total number of votes cast in the last general election for Governor.
 Referendums and Initiatives require the least number of signatures at 5% and 8% respectively.
 Initiatives for Constitutional Changes require 15%.
 Rejected Initiative or Referendum Measures require 25%.
 Once collected, the signed petitions are submitted to the Secretary of State for counting.
 Once counted, the proposed ballot title is sent to the Attorney General of Oklahoma for legal review.
 After this review, the Secretary of State submits the signed petition to the Oklahoma Supreme Court.
 After a short period where objections can be filed, the Secretary of State sends the petition to the Governor and the State Election Board.
 The Governor of Oklahoma chooses the date of the vote on the ballot initiative.

 Scheduled

-State Question 832, which would gradual raise the minimum wage to $15 and tie future increases to U.S. Department of Labor data, is scheduled for election on June 16, 2026.
+State Question 832, which would have gradually raised the minimum wage to $15 and tie future increases to U.S. Department of Labor data, was scheduled for election on June 16, 2026.
+The amendment failed to pass.

+State Question 844 and 846 are scheduled for election on August 25, 2026.
+SQ 844 would involves "reimbursement of certain revenue," while SQ 846 involves "proof of identity for voting."
+SQ 844 failed, while SQ 846 was approved.

+State Question 845 is scheduled for election on November 3, 2026.
+The question would alter the Oklahoma Judicial Nominating Commission.